thetatoken/theta-protocol-delivery-lib/README.md

 ## Integration Examples

-This repository contains the packaged JavaScript client library along with a few integration examples.
-Please [click here for more details](examples/livestream)
+This repository contains the packaged JavaScript client library and a few examples which demostrate how to integrate the Theta Mesh Delivery Javascript library into streaming websites.
+Please [click here for more details](examples/livestream).

 ## Demo on SLIVER.tv